s-imone/Intro-to-R/chapter3.md

 ```

-Data `n.crime.month`, and libraries `data.table`, `zoo`, `ggplot2`, and `plotly` are pre-loaded to your environment.
+Data `n.crime.month`, and libraries `data.table`, `zoo`, and `ggplot2` are pre-loaded to your environment.
 Before starting, let's add another function to our `data.table` stack: `:=` - or assignment by reference.
 Try to type `?":="` in your console to take a look at the documentation.
 The `:=` operator allows you to create new variables or to modify existing ones in a `data.table` object.
 For instance:

 ```{r}
 set.seed(1246912) # set the seed to make the example reproducible